nogibjj/NasdaqClosingCross/src/EDA_Notes.md

 ## Missing Values

--> Near price and far price are missing (NA) for 55% of the data set.
-I propose making a seperate model for this sub set of the data.
+-> Near price and far price variables are missing (NA) for 55% of the data set.
+Consider making a separate model for this subset of the data.

 -> Target is missing for 88 observation.
-I advise dropping these observations.
+Consider dropping these observations.

 -> WAP, ask_price, bid_price, matched_size, reference_price, and imbalance_size are missing for 220 observation.
-They happen all over the dataset, therefore it is advised to drop these rows.
+They happen all over the dataset.
+Consider dropping these rows.

 ## Modeling Considerations

--> One model per ticker can be made.
-There are about 28k observations per ticker.
+-> Consider making one model per ticker.
+There are about 28 observations per ticker.

--> far_price has a very big outlier.
+-> Far_price has a very big outlier.
+Consider appropriate ways of handling outliers

+-> Consider creating a custom loss function more suited to the problem.

+-> Consider making new features.
+Maybe make some based on expert opinion and finding the right distributions for the variables.
+Use Wolfram alpha to arrive at new distributions visually.

+-> Consider removing stock_id or converting it into a categorical variable.
+It is currently represented as numerical, which does not make sense.